The Junkman

-The Junkman Is a 1982 independent film which spent two years in production.
+The Junkman Is a 1982 independent action comedy film, which spent two years in production.
 To make the film, H. B. Halicki used his own personal collection of over 200 cars, toys, and guns—including Eleanor, the star of his 1974 cult classic Gone in 60 Seconds.

 The Junkman is the second installment of Halicki's film trilogy.
 It presents Gone in 60 Seconds and Deadline Auto Theft as films within a film.
 The opening car chase sequence, which involves a 1974 Bricklin SV-1, is part of Deadline Auto Theft's storyline.